systematic-magic/AgingPubMed/index.rst

 Welcome to PubMed Standards documentation!
 ==========================================

-The purpose of this document is to provide a simple, but detailed guide to the realm of PubMed corrections.
+The purpose of this document is to provide a simple but detailed guide to the realm of PubMed corrections.

 If you see that paper formatting does not comply with these standards, please address your concerns to vendors through JPS.